Why Choose Gravel Over Concrete for Your Hot Tub Base?

 5. Check with a level that the area you have prepared is level and adjust as necessary.

 6. Next, to contain the gravel, create a frame using wood beams or concrete blocks.
-If you are using wood beams, place them on the ground and attach them together using screws or bolts.
+If you are using wood beams, place them on the ground and attach them using screws or bolts.
 If you are using concrete blocks, place them on the ground in a grid pattern.

 7. You may want to consider laying a water-permeable membrane to prevent the growth of weeds at this point.